Why is Neil Cummins doing a Readathon this year?

 I think my child will be bored reading.
 What other activities are planned?

 The Readathon team is working with every teacher at every grade level to make the day fun and exciting!
 In addition to reading, we have incredible guest authors to enrich the day.
-There will be lots of activities including word games, making bookmarks, and special visits from community celebrities who will read in your child’s classroom also.
+There will be lots of activities including word games, making bookmarks, and age-appropriate sessions with local authors.

 What if my child is absent the day of the Readathon?